 Note: For a global search, you can do this from any screen.
 For a specific search, you can first open that screen and then enter the keyword.

-You can apply Global Search Options by clicking the icon on the right and selecting the relevant attributes to be included in the search, say memos, custom fields or dates.
+- You can apply Global Search Options by clicking the icon on the right and selecting the relevant attributes to be included in the search, say memos, custom fields or notes.